dtudk/pythonsupport-page/docs/index.rst

    Please contact us through `Discord <ps-discord-invite_>`_ or :mail:`pythonsupport@dtu.dk`.
    We will respond in regular office hours.

-   We will also be open in 302.A92 on Tuesday 5th between 13-15.
+   We will also be open in 302.A92 on Tuesday 5th of December between 13-15.

 .. card:: New student at DTU {{current_year}}?
 Welcome!